 Retail and Hospitality Hiring faces a number of unique challenges including automating outdated processes, candidate demographics, turnover, and market dynamics.
 This uniqueness also makes the ideal solution to these challenges very different from those of most other industries.

-Some of the most prevalent challenges are:
+Some of the most prevalent challenges in retail and hospitality hiring are:

 1. Risk of poor hiring at the store